Deploying package files to macOS devices is a powerful workflow on Jamf Now.

 - On a desktop or laptop, open the program Keychain Access.

-- On the top Mac menu bar, click Keychain Access then click Preferences.
+- On the top Mac menu bar, click Keychain Access then click Certificate Assistant.

 - Enter your email address in the "User Email Address" field, ensure your name is spelled correctly in the "Common Name" field and leave the "CA Email Address" field blank.